-- 57. (1) A person awarded a contract may only enter into a subcontracting arrangement with the approval of the organ of state. - (2) A person awarded a contract in relation to a designated sector, may not subcontract in such a manner that the local production and content of the overall value of the contract is reduced to below the stipulated minimum threshold. - (3) A person awarded a contract may not subcontract more than 25% of the value of the contract to any other enterprise that does not have an equal or higher B-BBEE status level of contributor than the person concerned, unless the contract is subcontracted to an EME that has the capability and ability to execute the subcontract.
+57. (1) A person awarded a contract may only enter into a subcontracting arrangement with the approval of the organ of state.

+(2) A person awarded a contract in relation to a designated sector, may not subcontract in such a manner that the local production and content of the overall value of the contract is reduced to below the stipulated minimum threshold.

+(3) A person awarded a contract may not subcontract more than 25% of the value of the contract to any other enterprise that does not have an equal or higher B-BBEE status level of contributor than the person concerned, unless the contract is subcontracted to an EME that has the capability and ability to execute the subcontract.

-This Policy takes effect on 1 July 2022 Adoption date of amendment: 31 May 2022
+This Policy takes effect on May 2025